BMW's $1 billion plant surfs Mexican investment wave

 "We are going to see all these plants starting with one or two products at the very beginning, but they will gradually become critical pillars of profitability for the premium manufacturers," he added.

-Mexico benefits from tariff-free exports to the United States as well as Europe, while its factories are beyond the reach of the United Auto Workers union, which has been struggling to boost its influence in the U.S. South.
+Mexico benefits from tariff-free exports to the United States as well as Europe, while its factories are beyond the reach of the United Auto Workers union, which has been struggling to boost its influence in the Southern United States.

 BMW's investment comes amid a domestic industrial cost review that has some German unions worried about their longer-term outlook, as the company reduces reliance on sluggish European markets that still account for 44 percent of sales.

-The plant also increases BMW's bet on the United States, which is the world's largest luxury-car market along with China.
+It also increases BMW's bet on the United States, where demand is finally recovering to levels last seen before the 2007 recession.
+The United States is BMW's second-largest market after China.

-(Additional reporting by Gabriel Stargardter and Luis Rojas in Mexico City, Edward Taylor in Frankfurt and Laurence Frost in Paris; Editing by Matthew Lewis, Meredith Mazzilli and Tom Brown)
+(Additional reporting by Gabriel Stargardter in Mexico City, Edward Taylor in Frankfurt and Laurence Frost in Paris; editing by Matthew Lewis)